Residency Program in Dermatology

 Description of UC Davis Dermatology Residency Program

 - The dermatology program has 2 residents.
 A new, two-year residency begins annually on August 1st.
 Continuation into the second year of the program is based on satisfactory performance during the first year.
-A third year resident is optional.
+A third year of the residency is optional.

 - Residents will become familiar with the skin diseases of both small and large animal species and humans and will spend approximately 75% of their time in the clinical functions of the VMTH dermatology service.
 Each resident will see approximately 450-600 animals per year and have primary case responsibility for between 400 and 500 animals per year.
 Our case spectrum includes dogs, cats, horses, farm animals, exotic animals and laboratory animals.
 During their residency, each resident will spend 140 or more days per year in clinical training as defined by the ACVD.